curl/everything-curl/internals/tests/file-format.md

 This creates the named file with this content before the test case is run, which is useful if the test case needs a file to act on.

-If 'nonewline="yes"` is used, the created file will have the final newline stripped off.
+If `nonewline="yes"` is used, the created file will have the final newline stripped off.

 ### `<stdin [nonewline="yes"]>`
 Pass this given data on stdin to the tool.

-If 'nonewline' is set, we will cut off the trailing newline of this given data before comparing with the one actually received by the client
+If `nonewline` is set, we will cut off the trailing newline of this given data before comparing with the one actually received by the client

 ## `<verify>`